 Dr. Burton-Hoyle holds a doctorate in counseling psychology and special education from the University of Idaho and a master’s degree in special education from the University of Kansas.

-Callie holds a double masters degree in Autism Spectrum Disorders and Social Work from Eastern Michigan University, and is the Director of the College Supports Program.
+Callie joined the College Supports Program in 2012, and holds a double masters degree in Autism Spectrum Disorders and Clinical Social Work from Eastern Michigan University, and is the Coordinator of the College Supports Program.

 Jessica Miles received a Bachelor of Science in Psychology and Human Biology from Eastern Michigan University.
 Before becoming an Academic Support Coach, Jessica worked as a Study Tables Supervisor at the College Supports Program in addition to serving as the Inclusion Specialist at the Ann Arbor YMCA.
 Jessica intends to pursue a doctorate in Occupational Therapy and promote successful transitions to independence for young adults with Autism.